Master of Education in Teacher Education

 Program Format

 Teacher Education Fellows take summer courses to prepare for their residency and then transition to evening classes while participating in their classrooms.
-After completing their coursework, residency, and a portfolio project, Teacher Education Fellows graduate with a Master of Education (M.Ed.) in Teacher Education and licensure in their area of specialization.
+After completing their coursework, residency, and a CAP assessment and/or fellowship documentation, Teacher Education Fellows graduate with a Master of Education (M.Ed.) in Teacher Education and licensure in their area of specialization.

 • Elementary (1-6)